 – South & Vale Business Support for the Wantage area

-Anyone in West Berkshire who needs financial help should contact the Community Support Hub on: 01635 503579, firstname.lastname@example.org or via the online form.
+Anyone in West Berkshire who needs financial help from the Winter Hardship Fund should contact the Community Support Hub on: 01635 503579, email@example.com or via the online form.
 They are open 8.30am – 5pm Monday to Thursday, and 8.30am – 4.30pm on Friday.
+Applications are not means tested and are assessed on a case by case basis.

 If you’re on a low income, unable to work from home and will lose income because you are required to self-isolate, you may be eligible for a £500 Test and Trace Support Payment.